 Approved applicants will have up to 29 March 2024 to submit their claims for payment by providing evidence that project activities are completed.

-The Scheme is being administered in Tasmania through the AgriGrowth Tasmania Division of the Department of Primary Industries, Parks, Water and Environment on behalf of the Australian Government.
-The Scheme is funded by the Australian Government.
+The Scheme is administered in Tasmania through AgriGrowth Tasmania.
+The Scheme is funded by the Tasmanian and Australian Governments.

 Tasmanian guidelines have been developed to provide information about the Scheme, including eligibility criteria, application and assessment processes and other important information.

 Further information can be found in the Frequently Asked Questions document below: